![]() |

 1 heaped Tbsp tomato puree (paste)

-1 onion, sliced in wedges
+1 onion, sliced in wedges1 heaped Tbsp tomato puree (paste)

 2 lb/1 k boneless lamb shoulder (but any size is fine)